 It is possible to limit the authority of a tax return representative so that the representative does not have access to the individual statements in the PAYE tax return, but still can file the PAYE tax return.

-Authorised signatories and authorised representatives have full access.
-Apart from being able to upload files and saving data in the e-service, authorised representatives may
+The individual, an authorised signatory, or an authorised representative have full access.
+Apart from uploading data files and saving data in the e-service, they may

 Data that have been uploaded or reported directly in the e-service, are reviewed per each registered employer and accounting period.
 The data are reviewed in the test service as well as in the e-service, and the reviews may result in two types of errors: